 So, today let’s talk eco-friendly bin bag alternatives.
 I know it sounds dry, but if you hang about to the end you might just find a twist in the tale…

 Now, I know, I know, I appreciate bin bags are not the most glamorous of topics.
-It’s no plastic-free makeup or how to go plastic-free in the bathroom, but it’s important to talk about all the little ways we use plastic in our homes to see where plastic can be swapped for better alternatives, so let’s get down to bin bag business!
+It’s no plastic-free makeup or how to go plastic-free in the bathroom.
+However, it’s important to talk about all the little ways we use plastic in our homes.
+Particularly to see where plastic can be swapped for better alternatives.
+So let’s get down to bin bag business!

 Eco-Friendly Bin Bag Alternatives

 1. Ditch the Bin Bag

 By far the single most eco-friendly bin bag alternative is to go bagless.
 Yup, completely cut out the need for a bin bag.
-Instead line the bottom of your kitchen bin with old newspaper, and simply tip the contents of your bin into your wheelie bin when the bin is full if your Local Authority allows you to put in bagless waste.
+If you can instead line the bottom of your kitchen bin with old newspaper.
+You can then simply tip the contents of your bin into your wheelie bin when the bin is full if your Local Authority allows you to put in bagless waste.

 Many people worry about wet and slimy waste making a mess of your bin.
-However, if you are composting food waste, either in your garden or via your local council’s food waste collection, then there is probably no need for a bin bag, as all the wet waste will be in your compost bin.
+However, if you are composting food waste, either in your garden or via your local council’s food waste collection, then you won’t have that problem.
+All the wet waste will be in your compost bin.

 Voila!
 Cheap, cheerful and 100% sustainable!